MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/types.md

 ## License entitlements

-Licenses have entitlements, each giving access to a specific Power Automate capability :
+Licenses have entitlements and each entitlement gives access to a specific Power Automate capability :
 - Usage of specific connector types in cloud flows :
   - Standard connectors
   - Premium connectors